 - Does HiRE offer any technical support?

 Hire bundles the basic software application with support in setting up your econjobmarket recruiter account and ad.
-Ad creation can be tricky at econjobmarket if you want to to ask very customized questions.
-Hire will help you set up this ad in a way that makes it easiest to process your applications.
+Ad creation has been vastly simplified on the new version of the econjobmarket website.
+The most important question at this point is what should go in a custom questionnaire.
+Hire will help you set up you ad in a way that makes it easiest to process your applications.

 - Why does HiRE cost so much?